 You may have a family heirloom ring or have already resized your ring several times.
 Contrary to what some people believe, there is no limit to the number of times a ring can be sized.

 If your ring is made of quality materials, it should be able to handle being sized several times.
 However, having the same ring resized several times could weaken the structure of the ring.
 While it’s generally easy enough to have a jeweler add metal or reshape the band, be sure to talk to him or her first to ensure your ring is strong enough to withstand reshaping/resizing.

 Do you have a ring allergy or ring rash?
 First, rule out simple irritation.
 This condition actually has a name: wedding ring/contact dermatitis.
 Don’t worry; it sounds a bit more dramatic than it is.

-The constant wear of your wedding and or engagement ring that has resulted in the irritation of your skin.
-Uninterrupted wear means your ring could be trapping dirt, soap, moisture and other debris that eventually causes some discomfort in the form of redness and itching.
+The constant wear of your wedding and or engagement ring causes the irritation of your skin.
+Wearing your ring all of the time means you could be trapping dirt, soap, moisture and other debris close to the skin.
+This can cause some discomfort in the form of redness and itching.

 When it Could be a Metal Allergy

 If you have tried everything else and still have a problem, you may have a sensitivity to an alloy in your ring.
 Nickel is the most prevalent metal allergy.
 Nickel is added to many types of gold, so this may be the culprit for your itchy ring finger.

 Gold that is 18K and above contains the least amount of nickel while 14K and 10K will have more.
 It is not uncommon for someone to develop an allergy to certain metals over time.